 Part 2 – Cassidy Arch Trail

-The Cassidy Arch trail is a fun one which crosses over smoothly water-carved slickrock.
+The Cassidy Arch Trail is a fun one which crosses over smoothly water-carved slickrock.
 There are a few spots along the Cassidy Arch where you’ll need to hold the kids tight, but for the most part it’s just super fun terrain for the kids to walk on.

 I’m really afraid of being too close to the edge of a sharp drop-off, but I was able to walk across the Cassidy Arch bridge quite comfortably, as was Celine.
 We didn’t risk bringing the kids out on the Cassidy Arch as we felt it was a little too risky.

 After hiking back up the spur trail, we hiked the Cassidy Arch trail down to the canyon floor.
 Here, the Cassidy Arch hike continues to be along a tight trail with steep drop-offs.
-You’ll need to hold on to your kids hands for a lot of this stretch as well.
+You’ll need to hold on to your kids’ hands for a lot of this stretch as well.

 When hiking with kids on a dangerous ledge such as this, we always make them walk on the inside – furthest away from the edge.

 This section of the Cassidy Arch Trail ends with a series of tight downhill switchbacks down steep rock steps.
 We were glad to be walking down these steps and not up!
-This is another great reason to start this excellent Capitol Reef hike with the Frying Pan trail.
+This is another great reason to start this excellent Capitol Reef National Park hike with the Frying Pan trail.

 Part 3 – Grand Wash Trail